 Consider wrapping tampon on balloon-type in gelfoam or surgicel, which may encourage clotting in coagulopathic patients.
 Nasal balloons have greater patient satisfaction than tampons.

 Management Pearls: Apply ice to the palate (popsicles, ice in the mouth) to reduce nasal blood flow up to 25%.
-Tranexamic acid (0.25mL IV which is 25mg) applied topically may also help anterior bleed [Zahed, 2013].
+Tranexamic acid 500 mg (1/2 vial of standard IV formulation or one 500mg tablet crushed) applied topically may also help anterior bleed [Zahed, 2013].
 Can apply IV formulation, as a slurry with gelfoam.

 Who needs antibiotics for epistaxis?